 - Teaching in the academy

 - UNL and CEHS: Who we are and what we do

 - Faculty governance and academic freedom

-Upon completion of the program with 80 percent attendance, faculty will receive $1,000 for professional travel.
+Upon completion of the program with 80 percent attendance, faculty will receive funds for professional travel.

 Your second and third years: Scholarly Enhancement Program

 During the spring semester of the first year at UNL, faculty are encouraged to apply for the Scholarly Enhancement Program (SEP).
-This is a two year commitment by the department and the College to assist faculty in further developing their scholarship.
+(Application links are below) This is a two year commitment by the department and the College to assist faculty in further developing their scholarship.